texas-justice-initiative/analysis/README.md

 #### II.
 Correlational investigations
 * [What kinds of officers are involved in shootings?](https://github.com/texas-justice-initiative/analysis/blob/master/analyses/ois_which_officers.ipynb)
 * [What determines if a civilian will survive a shooting?](https://github.com/texas-justice-initiative/analysis/blob/master/analyses/ois_who_survives_shootings.ipynb)

-## Developers and data scientists
-* Start by cloning `analyses/TEMPLATE.ipynb`, which shows the format and style that TJI analyses should generally follow.
-Deviate as necessary, but it's better if all our work has a similar format, look, and feel.

 ## About the datasets